nicholas-c/snowStorm/README.md

 ## Installation
 Plan on making this an NPM and Yarn package, watch this space.

-For now, file goes in claases
+For now, file goes in a folder and compiled and class called with `new` constructor

 ## Initalisation
 For now (See todo) only a _*single*_ element can be passed in, such as the body tag